Saturday, February 25, 2012

 Bad Company's Shooting Star: A Rock Ballad Classic

 There have been plenty of songs that have touched on this subject, but "Shooting Star" has a poignancy and quiet power that just moves the listener.
 The gentle, understated fashion in which Paul Rodgers sings the lyrics underscores the song's tragic tale.
 It also has a gorgeous chorus.
-The Rodgers-penned song was featured on Bad Company's triple-platinum album Straight Shooter (1975), which also included their top-ten smash "Feel Like Makin' Love."
-I thought "Shooting Star" was used very effectively for the opening credits of the film Wonderland, which is about the infamous Wonderland Murders in Hollywood Hills.
-It just seemed to fit so well.
+The Rodgers-penned song was featured on Bad Company's triple-platinum album Straight Shooter (1975), which included their top-ten smash "Feel Like Makin' Love."
+"Shooting Star" was used very effectively for the opening credits of the film Wonderland, which is about the infamous Wonderland Murders in Hollywood Hills.
+It just fits so well.

 Download song at Amazon